2011 Arkansas Piper Cherokee crash: Background

-History of the flight
+Accident

 The PA-28 arrived at Stillwater Regional Airport at around 13:45.
 After picking up Budke and Serna, it took off half an hour later for North Little Rock.
 The weather was good, and no meteorological hazards were forecasted along the planned route.

 About two hours after departure, radar data showed the airplane flying level at 7,000 feet over the Ouachita National Forest, Arkansas, on a south-easterly heading.
 At 16:10, the airplane entered a right turn and started descending, disappearing from radar shortly after.
 There were no communications between the airplane and air traffic control.

 Hunters on the ground near the accident site reported seeing the airplane flying at a low altitude while making turns, before nosediving into a heavily wooded area.
 They then alerted emergency services.

 The wreckage of N7746W was found mostly contained in an impact crater about 10 feet in diameter and 3.5 feet deep.
 Ground scars and witness marks on nearby trees indicated that the airplane had hit the ground with a 50° to 60° nose-down attitude.